A secret ingredient in many holiday dinners is a pinch of low self-esteem.

 So, what do we do when others don’t cooperate in underachieving us?

-In her book, Self-Compassion: The Proven Power of Being Kind to Yourself, Kristen Neff offers an alternate recipe.
+In her book, Self-Compassion: The Proven Power of Being Kind to Yourself, Kristin Neff offers an alternate recipe.

 “As I’ve defined it, self-compassion entails three core components.
 First, it requires self-kindness, that we be gentle and understanding with ourselves rather than harshly critical and judgmental.
 Second, it requires recognition of our common humanity, feeling connected with others in the experience of life rather than feeling isolated and alienated by our suffering.
 Third, it requires mindfulness— that we hold our experience in balanced awareness, rather than ignoring our pain or exaggerating it.
 We must achieve and combine these three essential elements in order to be truly self-compassionate.”